 Here are four ways to tell when the soil is dry enough to water.
 Lift the pot to see how heavy it is.
 Look at the drainage hole to see if the soil is dry.
 Push a finger into the soil to check for moisture.
 Push a water meter into the soil to check the moisture level.
 The water meter is the best method.
 It should come with a list of plants and how dry each likes to be before watering.
 Be sure to push the tip of the water meter to a point halfway between the top and bottom of the soil to get an accurate measurement.

-Watering is made much simpler if a moisture holding material is added to the soil.
+Watering is made much simpler if a moisture holding material, such as polyacrylamide gel, is added to the soil.
 It soaks up the excess water, then releases it again as the soil dries out.
 The moisture holding material should be mixed into the bottom half of the pot so it does not migrate to the top of the soil as a slimy mess.

 Use a good quality potting soil suitable to the type of plant.
 Soil in pots does not drain as well as in the garden because the pot interferes with drainage.
 Potting soils provide extra drainage by adding sand, perlite or pumice.
 Cactus and succulents need excellent drainage so they need a special soil.
 Orchids need perfect drainage so they are grown in Orchid Bark.
 A tall container will drain better than a short container.
 Drainage is also improved by putting a string out the drain hole into the saucer.